-Figure 5 AWS Frontend Computing layers (AWS Compre documentation).
+Figure 9.5: AWS Frontend Computing layers (AWS Compre documentation).

 Amazon Location Service

 Geospatial data has become integral to modern applications, especially those in the realm of location-based services.
 Amazon Location Service is a fully managed service by AWS that empowers developers to include location-based features in their applications without the complexity of managing infrastructure.
 In this section, we delve into the capabilities and applications of Amazon Location Service.